 The cornea is the window of the eye.
 Light travels through the cornea past the lens to the retina and then the brain to form a visual image.
 A normal, healthy cornea holds its round shape.
 However, sometimes the cornea becomes structurally weakened and loses its shape.
-Instead of a dome, the cornea becomes cone shaped and the surface irregular which prevents the light entering your eye from being focused correctly on the retina and causes a distorted image to be projected onto the brain.
+Instead of a dome, the cornea becomes cone shaped and the surface irregular.
+This prevents the light entering your eye from being focused correctly on the retina, so a distorted image is projected onto the brain.

 What are the symptoms of keratoconus?

 - frequent prescription changes in glasses and contact lenses

 This is a question that optometrists have been looking into for a long time and as yet, we don’t actually know the answer.
 However, even though the cause of keratoconus is unclear, we do know that there is a strong link to allergies and eczema, as well as eye rubbing, and quite probably a genetic component.

 The condition usually happens in the late teens to early twenties; however, it can be present at any age.
 It is a progressive disorder and can happen rapidly or take years to develop.
 It usually affects both eyes, although sometimes only one eye is affected.

 Keratoconus treatment.
 What can we do about it?

 If you think you may have keratoconus, the first thing you need to do is see one of our optometrists who will do a corneal topography to determine whether the cornea shows any abnormalities.

 If keratoconus or another corneal disorder is spotted, we will then look at all the options available to you.